 Field-hunting tip

-Look in hydrothermal veins in carbonate rocks country — that is the host setting where zincroselite typically forms.
+Look in hydrothermal veins in carbonate rocks country, the host setting where zincroselite typically forms.
 If you start seeing adamite, conichalcite, smithsonite in float, you are in the right ground.
 Field specimens usually show a prismatic to acicular crystals habit, so train your eye for that shape before scanning the outcrop.